Who We Are

 Bio + -

-With 30+ years of legal experience, today Joel works mainly with electric utilities in the PNW and Alaska, advising management and boards on a wide range of issues, including power purchase and sale, regulatory issues, corporate governance and various commercial agreements.
-Joel currently serves as General Counsel to Jefferson County Public Utility District No. 1; General Counsel to Orcas Power & Light Cooperative; General Counsel to Southeast Alaska Power Authority in Ketchikan; Counsel to Bradley Lake Management Committee in Alaska; and Special Counsel to Columbia Basin Electric Cooperative in Hepner, Oregon.
+With 30+ years of legal experience, today Joel works mainly with electric utilities in the PNW and Alaska, advising management and boards on a wide range of issues, including power purchase and sale, regulatory issues, corporate governance and related commercial agreements.
+Joel currently serves as General Counsel to Jefferson County Public Utility District No. 1; General Counsel to Orcas Power & Light Cooperative; General Counsel to Southeast Alaska Power Authority in Ketchikan; and several other Washington and Oregon cooperative utilities.
 Joel began his career as Senior Deputy Prosecutor, Civil Division, King County.
-Joel also works with his clients who are seeking to deploy and operate wireline and wireless networks.